Skip to content

 A very emotional moment at the birth of the crane chicks.

-The most memorable of these moments was certainly the birth of two crane chicks, which I was able to witness up close in the spring.
+The The most memorable of these moments was certainly the birth of two crane chickswhich I was able to witness up close in the spring.
 I waited in my camouflage tent for over two days for the second chick to hatch.
 It was a long time coming, while the first chick saw the light of day two days earlier.

 The day after Ascension Day was the day.
-I'll never forget the night before 😀 .
-I spent the night in my camouflage tent 15 meters from the cranes and there was such a heavy thunderstorm that the night was extremely uncomfortable.
+I won't forget the night before in a hurry 😀 I spent the night in my camouflage tent 15 meters from the cranes and there was such a heavy thunderstorm that this night became extremely uncomfortable.

-After a few hours' sleep, I saw the completely soaked mother crane the next morning as she continued to brood in her nest, never allowing her offspring to get a single drop of rain.
+After a few hours' sleep, the next morning I saw the completely soaked mother craneas she continued to brood in her nest and never allowed her offspring to see a single drop of rain.
 When the storm cleared and daddy crane returned from foraging, I was able to film the moment when the second crane chick saw the light of day for the first time.

-These insights into the lives of such hidden animals were priceless for me.
+These insights into the lives of such hidden animals were Priceless for me.
 No specialist book in the world can convey the experiences that you take away from such situations.
-An emotional experience that no other animal species in our native nature can offer in this form.
+It's an emotional experience that no other animal species in our native nature can offer in this form.
 I hope that I was able to make this special moment as tangible as possible for you in my short film.

 Sea eagle invasion and black sun

 I had another highlight in 2018 in the Peene Valley in Mecklenburg-Western Pomerania.
-At times, more than 230 sea eagles gathered there to fish together.
-A simply incredible spectacle when you consider that white-tailed eagles are actually solitary birds.
+At times, there were Over 230 sea eagles fishing together.
+A simply incredible spectacle when you consider that sea eagles are actually solitary creatures.

-Fortunately, word of this special event had spread as far as Berlin and I made the two-and-a-half-hour journey without hesitation.
-I spent the night in my VW Caddy and the next morning I was able to film the many white-tailed eagles as well as countless cranes, herons, waders and many other bird species in the fantastic backlight.
+Fortunately, word of this special event had spread all the way to Berlin and I made the two-and-a-half-hour journey without hesitation.
+I spent the night in my VW Caddy and the next morning the many sea eagles in the dreamlike backlight as well as countless cranes, herons, waders and many other bird species.

-If someone had told me before this year 2018 that I would get around 15 white-tailed eagles in one picture this summer, I would hardly have thought it possible.
+If someone had told me before this year 2018 that I would get around 15 white-tailed eagles in one picture this summer, I would probably have hardly thought possible.
 In the end, however, it actually became reality.
-The incredible diversity of species and the great morning light rounded off the impressive overall picture of this beautiful place.
+The incredible biodiversity and the great morning light rounded off the impressive overall picture of this beautiful place.

 White-tailed eagle in the Peene Valley - Wildlife Highlights 2018